sonofthort/lambda/README.md

 }) // returns [['left', 'right'], [1, -2]], order depending on hash however
 ~~~

-This is a function which returns a pair of parallel arrays, one of the keys and one of the values of an object.
-It also assumes placeholders are applied to the local scope, which explain where the a, A, b, B, k, and v variables are coming from.
+This also assumes placeholders are applied to the local scope, which explain where the a, A, b, B, k, and v variables are coming from.
 Let's break this down:
 ~~~
 eval(λ.localPlaceholders()) // creates placeholders in current scope